ernraff/medhacks-2024-spotcheck/README.md

 ## Program Flow

 1. Client is authenticated using AWS Cognito
-2. Client uploads photo of skin lesion to S3 bucket
+2. Client uploads photo of skin lesion to S3 bucket, which triggers Lambda Function
-3. User makes API call to GET method
+4. Lambda function triggers Sagemaker notebook instance
-4. Lambda proxy triggers AWS Sagemaker
+5. Sagemaker notebook pre-processes S3 image and passes it to pre-trained neural network
-5. Jupyter notebook preprocesses image from S3 bucket and passes it to pre-trained deep learning model
+6. Model classifies image as BENIGN or MALIGNANT and classification is added to S3 object as metadata
-6. Model classifies image as BENIGN or MALIGNANT
+7. Client calls API GET method
-7. Lambda proxy returns recommendation for further evaluation to user based on image classification.
+8. Lambda proxy gets classification label from object metadata and returns recommendation to the user.
     - If the image is classified as malignant: "Our analysis suggests that this lesion may require further examination.
 We strongly recommend consulting a dermatologist for a professional evaluation."
     - If the image is classified as benign:  "Our analysis suggests that this lesion is likely benign.
 However, we recommend consulting a dermatologist to confirm and ensure your health and safety."